jonathan-sitterley/mean-hello-world/README.md

 ## Installation and Setup

 The steps below were taken to manage this project and reach the hello world state:
-1)Set up a Trello board for task management: https://trello.com/b/nTZWOi2L/mean-hello-world 2)Create a directory on developer computer named "mean" 3)Open the new directory within Visual Studio Code (IDE) 4)Create a README.md in the new directory for project information and setup steps 5)Setup Node and Express
+1. Set up a Trello board for task management: https://trello.com/b/nTZWOi2L/mean-hello-world
+2. Create a directory on developer computer named "mean"
+3. Open the new directory within Visual Studio Code (IDE)
+4. Create a README.md in the new directory for project information and setup steps
+5. Setup Node and Express
     -Install Node on developer system from nodejs.org/en (follow installation instructions) -From command prompt, navigate to mean directory, then execute "npm init" and answer series of questions to create package.json
-    -From command prompt, navigate to mean directory, then execute "npm install express" 6)Setup GIT for version control
+    -From command prompt, navigate to mean directory, then execute "npm install express"
+6. Setup GIT for version control
     -Create .gitignore file in mean directory
-    -Install Git on developer system from https://git-scm.com/ (follow installation instructions) -From command prompt, navigate to mean directory, then execute "git init" 7)Setup Github Repository to store project files -Install Github CLI
+    -Install Git on developer system from https://git-scm.com/ (follow installation instructions) -From command prompt, navigate to mean directory, then execute "git init"
+7. Setup Github Repository to store project files -Install Github CLI
-    -Authenticate Github on developer system (a token will need setup) -Push procedure from project directory:
+    -Create Github account (if one does not exist) -Create a repository on github to store project -Authenticate Github on developer system (a token will need setup) -Navigate to the project directory and execute "gh auth login --hostname https://github.com/<owner>" -Link to new repository by executing: git remote add origin https://github.com/<owner>/<repo name>.git -Push procedure from project directory:
-        -Add all files (excluding gitignore items), execute "git add -A" -Commit files, execute "git  commit -m "(Add a message to describe commit here)" -Push git commit to Github "git push -u origin main" 8)Setup Angular
+        -Add all files (excluding gitignore items), execute "git add -A" -Commit files, execute "git  commit -m "(Add a message to describe commit here)" -Push git commit to Github "git push -u origin master"
+8. Setup Angular
-    -(Node and NPM are required, but were already installed in step 5) -Install typescript from command line by executing "npm install -g typescript" -Install Angular CLI from command line by executing "npm install -g @angular/cli" -Create new Angular project in the mean directory called "mean-stack" TBD)Build server
+    -(Node and NPM are required, but were already installed in step 5) -Install typescript from command line by executing "npm install -g typescript" -Install Angular CLI from command line by executing "npm install -g @angular/cli" -Create new Angular project in the mean directory called "mean-stack"
+9. Build basic webpage
+    -Create home component for landing page
+    -Create contact component to act as a contact page -Add images folder to assets, then save an image to display -Create routes module by executing "ng generate module app-routes --flat --module=app" -Add routes for homepage and contact page
+    -Replace content of app.componenet.html with "<router-outlet></router-outlet>
+10. Setup MongoDB Database
+    -Install MongoDB on developer system from https://www.mongodb.com/try/download/community (follow installation instructions)
+11. Build server
     -Create index.js in the mean directory
 (Remaning steps TBD)